GitauHarrison/mbeca-ciaku/README.md

 - Has a private link to login
 - The idea is to have no registration page for the admin, but since this is a test application, I have included a link to the registration page.
-- Adds the support team to answer user questions
+- Adds the support team responsible for for answering user questions
 - Can delete support team members permanently

 Support Team